Sit back and relax with a homemade face mask

 How to make the most of a homemade face mask

-Homemade face masks can be applied in the shower before heading to work or in the evening as you put your feet up to some soothing music.
-Studies have shown that certain natural ingredients can be very beneficial for specific skin types, and face masks and are one of the easiest ways to achieve a bright, glowing complexion.
+Homemade face masks can be applied in the shower before heading to work, or in the evening as you put your feet up to some soothing music.
+Studies have shown that certain natural ingredients can be very beneficial for specific skin types, and DIY face masks are one of the easiest ways to achieve a bright, glowing complexion.
 Find out more about the benefits of face masks for different skin types here.

 Tips & tricks for applying homemade face masks

-- Cucumber slices placed over the eyes can help you to relax
+- Cucumber slices placed over the eyes can help you to relax.

 DIY face mask recipes

 Go back to basics with a yoghurt mask

 How to make a homemade sweet-scented honey face mask

 Honey may taste fantastic when its spread on your toast, but it feels even better spread on your face in this simple DIY face mask!
 Alongside offering powerful hydration, this sweet nectar is also a great blemish prone skin treatment thanks to its antibacterial properties.

 To make a honey-flavoured homemade face mask that is perfect for skin prone to breakouts, simply mix one tablespoon of honey with one teaspoon of cinnamon and one teaspoon of nutmeg.
 If your skin is red and inflamed, a honey and charcoal mask might be just what you need.
 Activated charcoal is known for its ability to absorb dirt and harmful substances.
 Simply mix one tablespoon of raw honey with one tablespoon of activated charcoal powder and apply to your face.
 Powerful homemade face masks don't get much simpler than that.
 You can learn more about the power of charcoal for skin here.